taosdata/TDengine/documentation/webdocs/markdowndocs/TAOS SQL.md

 #TAOS SQL

 TDengine provides a SQL like query language to insert or query data.
-You can execute the SQL statements through TDengine Shell, or through C/C++, Java(JDBC), Python, Restful, Go APIs to interact with the `taosd` service.
+You can execute the SQL statements through the TDengine Shell, or through C/C++, Java(JDBC), Python, Restful, Go, and Node.js APIs to interact with the `taosd` service.

 Before reading through, please have a look at the conventions used for syntax descriptions here in this documentation.